Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Hybrid-link System Integrating Skeletal System and Leaf-Spring-Type Prosthesis

-In particular, we obtain the following equation at $s = L_{i}$, which is the starting position of the next segment $i+1$.

-Given the strain values for the segments, we can calculate the configuration curve of the rod by recursively applying \eqref{eq:pcs_fk01} and \eqref{eq:pcs_fk02} to $i = 1, \cdots, N$.
+Given the strain values for all segments, the configuration curve of the rod can be calculated by recursively applying \eqref{eq:pcs_fk01} to $i = 1, \cdots, N$.
 Therefore, the generalized coordinate $\bm{q}_\mathrm{S} \in \mathbb{R}^{6N}$ of the PCS model is defined as follows:

+\addedRone{We modeled the prosthesis (Runner 1E91, Ottobock\addedRone{, Germany}) as a PCS model with a total of 18 DOFs, as shown in Fig.~\ref{fig:model} (e), following the procedure presented in \cite{shimane2022}.}